Taz (wrestler): Legal issues

 In September 1998, Senerchia was arrested on charges of indecent exposure and contributing to the delinquency of a child after allegedly exposing himself to a 15-year-old salon worker during a massage.
 The charges were dropped in October 1999.

 Other media

 Beginning in 2018, Senerchia was a nationally syndicated morning radio personality, co-hosting Taz and The Moose with Marc "The Moose" Malusis on CBS Sports Radio weekdays from 6-9 a.m.
 Eastern.
 In December 2019, Senerchia announced he was leaving the show.

 Senerchia also had his own podcast, called The Taz Show (formerly known as The Human Podcast Machine), where he discusses the latest in the professional wrestling world.
 The show has since discontinued.

 Senerchia (as Taz) appears as a playable character in ECW Hardcore Revolution, WWF No Mercy, WWF SmackDown!
 2: Know Your Role, WWE WrestleMania X8, WWF SmackDown!
-Just Bring It, WWE SmackDown!
+Just Bring It, WWF Road to WrestleMania, WWE SmackDown!
 Shut Your Mouth, WWE SmackDown vs. Raw 2007 and WWE SmackDown vs. Raw 2009.